Barred spiral galaxy: Bars

-Barred galaxies are apparently predominant, with surveys showing that up to two-thirds of all spiral galaxies contain a bar.
+Barred galaxies are apparently predominant, with surveys showing that up to two-thirds of all spiral galaxies develop a bar.
 The creation of the bar is generally thought to be the result of a density wave radiating from the center of the galaxy whose effects reshape the orbits of the inner stars.
-This effect builds over time to stars orbiting further out, which creates a self-perpetuating bar structure.
+This effect builds over time to stars orbiting farther out, which creates a self-perpetuating bar structure.

 The bar structure is believed to act as a type of stellar nursery, channeling gas inwards from the spiral arms through orbital resonance, fueling star birth in the vicinity of its center.
 This process is also thought to explain why many barred spiral galaxies have active galactic nuclei, such as that seen in the Southern Pinwheel Galaxy.

 Bars are thought to be temporary phenomena in the lives of spiral galaxies; the bar structures decay over time, transforming galaxies from barred spirals to more "regular" spiral patterns.
 Past a certain size the accumulated mass of the bar compromises the stability of the overall bar structure.
-Barred spiral galaxies with high mass accumulated in their center tend to have short, stubby bars.
+Simulations show that many bars likely experience a "buckling" event in which a disturbance in the orbital resonances of stars in the bar structure leads to an inward collapse in which the bar becomes thicker and shorter, though the exact mechanism behind this buckling instability remains hotly debated.
+Barred spiral galaxies with high mass accumulated in their center thus tend to have short, stubby bars.
+Such buckling phenomena are significantly suppressed and delayed by the presence of a supermassive black hole in the galactic center but occur nonetheless.

 Since so many spiral galaxies have bar structures, it is likely that they are recurring phenomena in spiral galaxy development.
-The oscillating evolutionary cycle from spiral galaxy to barred spiral galaxy is thought to take on the average about two billion years.
+The oscillating evolutionary cycle from spiral galaxy to barred spiral galaxy is thought to take on average about two billion years.

 Recent studies have confirmed the idea that bars are a sign of galaxies reaching full maturity as the "formative years" end.
 A 2008 investigation found that only 20 percent of the spiral galaxies in the distant past possessed bars, compared with about 65 percent of their local counterparts.